direwolves-2020/week5/README.md

     border: 1px solid orangered;
     padding:10px;
 }

+.column {
+    flex: 30%;
+    /* padding: 10px; */
+}

+.row {
+    display: flex;
+    /* flex-wrap: wrap; */
+}
 ```
-What we've done here is setup a style that applies to add `h1` elements in your html files which will create a border of color
+What we've done here is setup some styles that will layout the various elements in the page such that all elements marked column will align horizontally within an element marked row.
+We'll play with some of these settings when we run the file.
-orangered and a padding of 10 pixels.

 Inclusion: Finally, we need to include our css styles into the webpack build which we can do in one of two ways.
  1. We could use the entry section of the webpack.config.js file to include the root css like so